 Metrics in DSPy

-A metric is a function that quantifies in some way how ground truth is related to the prediction and how good the predicted output is.
+A metric is a function that quantifies how ground truth is related to the prediction and how sound the predicted output is.
 A simple example is accuracy.
-So, in our case, a very simple metric could be a direct string match on whether our predicted SQL string is identical to the actual SQL string.
+So, a straightforward metric could be a direct string match on whether our predicted SQL string is identical to the actual SQL string.
 Let’s create a custom metric where we:

 1. First, normalize the SQL string.
 (This means removing all the ``` and “\n” characters to make them identical).

-2. Compare both strings and return 0 if they do not match and 1 if they do.
+2. Compare both strings and return 0 if they do not match and one if they do.

 3. Run the above two steps for all validation examples to calculate an average score.